jimmy-liao-gogoro/react-unit-testing/README.md

 Launches the test runner in the interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `yarn test:e2e`

+Runs Cypress tests to completion.
+By default will run all tests headlessly in the `Electron` browser.<br />
+See the section about [running tests](https://docs.cypress.io/guides/guides/command-line.html#cypress-run) for more information.

+### `yarn test:e2e-cli`

+Opens the Cypress Test Runner in interactive mode.<br />
+See the section about [running tests](https://docs.cypress.io/guides/guides/command-line.html#cypress-open) for more information.

 ### `yarn build`

 Builds the app for production to the `build` folder.<br />